haXample/haScreenSav/README.md

 *haScreenSav* will randomly extract excerpts from the famous FAUST tragedy
 written by the genius Johann Wolfgang Goethe (original in German).

+Examine any text file.FRT running `haScreenSav.EXE` and select the [Text Menu] button.

 Note:
 The Faust Breviary is the intrinsic default (no additional file required).
 All files `*.frt` must be located *outside* the `c:\windows\system32` folder.